getnikola/nikola/CONTRIBUTING.rst

 * While working, **rebase instead of merging** (if possible).
 We encourage using ``git rebase`` instead of ``git merge``.
 If you are using ``git pull``, please run ``git config pull.rebase true`` to prevent merges from happening and replace them with rebase goodness.
+There is also an “emergency switch” in case rebases fail and you do not know what to do:
+  ``git pull --no-rebase``.
 * **Make sure documentation is updated** -- at the very least, keep docstrings current, and if necessary, update the ReST documentation in ``docs/``.
 * **Add a changelog entry** at the top of ``CHANGES.txt`` mentioning issue number